 A cafe that lets customers name their own price for purchases is expanding after proving honesty actually does pay.

-Dock Cafe, a faith based community coffee shop in Belfast’s Titanic Quarter, does not rely on cash tills, and instead asks patrons to put whatever they feel is appropriate into their honesty box upon leaving.
+Dock Cafe, a faith based community coffee shop in Belfast’s Titanic Quarter, does not rely on cash tills, and instead asks patrons to put whatever they feel is appropriate into their donations box upon leaving.

 Originally opened on a pop-up temporary basis, the premises has now been trading for 15 months and has proved so successful that it has added an extension.